danbev/learning-knative/README.md

 In the meantime I'm just checking out this repository on the same ec2 instance and using a github personal access token to be able to work and commit.

+### Operators
+In OpenShift Operators are the preferred method of packaging, deploying, and managing services on the control plane.

+### API Gateway
+An API Gateway is focused on offering a single entry point for external clients whereas a service mesh is for service to service communication.
+But there are a lot of features that both have in common.
+But there would be more overhead having an API gateway between all internal services (like latency for example).
+Ambassidor is an example of an API gateway.
+But an API gateway can be used at the entry point to a service mesh.